13 Visualising data with ggplot2

 categories available in the variable.
 For a change, now let us use

-which comes by default with ggplot2
+another dataset mpg which comes by default with ggplot2 package.
+We

-will analyse proportion of vehicles under each class
+will analyse proportion of vehicles under each class (which is a

 categorical variable).